Worldwide, an estimated 50 million children are killed by abortion each year. This is 28 abortions for every 1,000 women of childbearing age.

 Every hour of every day, two more unborn children are killed in Massachusetts by an abortion.

 For more statistical information about the national picture CLICK HERE to read The Basics an introductory piece of literature from the National Right to Life Committee.

-For more statistical information about Massachusetts CLICK HERE.
+For more statistical information about Massachusetts as of 2016 CLICK HERE.